Tips To Help Reduce Clutter

 - Go through your pantry.
 Check opened and unopened packages of food products for pull dates.
 If the date expired months ago, you’re probably better off to throw it out.
 Certainly, you can conclude it’s not a product you eat all that often.

 - Check opened boxes of cereal, grains and pasta.
 Be sure they aren’t supporting alien life-forms.

 - Go through your garage.
-If the recycle containers are full to over-flowing, don't procrastinate any longer.
-Make the trip to the recycle center.
-Be sure to take along any old tools or appliances that might be repairable.
+If the recycle containers are full to over-flowing, don’t procrastinate any longer.
+Set them on the curb if you have garbage service or make the trip to the recycle center.
+Be sure to take along any old tools or appliances that are not repairable.

 Bad habits are easy to make and hard to break.
 Good habits are hard to make, but easy to break.

 The truth is, you don’t have to work hard at making bad habits – they are usually formed quite easily – by procrastinating, sloughing off, being careless, and (dare I say it?) irresponsible.

 On the other hand, good habits are hard to come by because they require a sense of responsibility and a four letter word – WORK.